Degeneracy Engineering for Classical and Quantum Annealing: A Case Study of Sparse Linear Regression in Collider Physics: Sparse Linear Regression as a QUBO Problem

 \subsection{Quadratic Loss for $\ell_0$-Norm Penalty}

 When inserting the binary representation for the fit coefficients $c_a$ in \Eq{eq:binary_rep} into the MSE loss function in \Eq{eq:MSE}, we see that the dependence on the binary coefficients $b^{(i)}_a$ is at most quadratic.
-Thus, standard linear regression can be cast as a quadratic unconstrained binary optimization (QUBO) problem.
+Thus, standard linear regression can be cast as a QUBO problem.

 A QUBO problem consists of finding a vector

 that is minimal with respect to a quadratic polynomial $Q:\mathbb{B}^n\rightarrow\mathbb{R}$ over binary variables $x_i\in\mathbb{B}$ for $\mathbb{B}=\lbrace 0,1\rbrace$ and $i\in[n]$,